MysticHeroes/pg-kopf/README.md

 <ins>Basic Infrastructure:</ins>

-- ServiceAccount, ClusterRole and ClusterRoleBinding are created and mapped to allow the container service account permissions to oversee ingresses for the defined CustomResourceDefinition (CRD) "pgDatabase".
+- ServiceAccount, ClusterRole and ClusterRoleBinding are created and mapped to allow the container service account permissions to oversee ingresses for the defined CustomResourceDefinition (CRD) _pgDatabase_.

 - A Deployment is used for the application to provide automatic crash handling for our container in the event of pod failure.